I Light HFX

 But it is getting colder out!

 Join us and extend your riding season!
-Good bike lights will support you in extending your riding season as the commuting hours grow darker.
-Visit our page about cycling in winter for tips and adjustments you can make for a safer and more comfortable ride.
+Good bike lights will support you in extending your riding season as the days grow shorter.
+Visit our page about cycling in winter for some tips and adjustments that you can make for a safer and more comfortable ride.

 Subscribe to our mailing lists to receive regular updates on cycling in Halifax.